 - Tube of sterile water

 - 4 melted agar deeps

 - 4 petri dishes

 - One mixed culture for your table

-- For second meeting: 3 slants of T-soy agar
+- · For second meeting: 3 slants of T-soy agar

-1. Dilute the mixed culture by adding one loop of mixed culture to 9 mL sterile water.
-Mix by rolling the tube between your hands.
+- 1. Roll the mixed culture between your hands, to evenly distribute cells in the broth. - 2.
+Dilute the mixed culture by moving one loop to 9 mL sterile water.
+Mix the new tube by rolling it between your hands.

-Use this diluted mixed culture for all future inoculations.
+Use this "diluted mixed culture" for all future inoculations.